Check out Royal Oak Trading Co in Auckland

 This post may contain affiliate links.
 If you make a purchase with one of these links, I recieve a small commission at no additional cost to you.
 Read the full Affiliate Policy.

 If you’ve been around here any length of time, then you may know that I love opshopping (charity stores, thrift stores).
 I also can’t resist a second-hand furniture store.
-When my Mum wanted to visit the Royal Oak Traders shop here in Auckland, I jumped at the chance to explore.
+So when an opportunity arose to check out the Royal Oak Traders, I leapt at the chance to go and explore.

 What is the Royal Oak Traders?

-Located in Auckland, the Royal Oak Traders is a second-hand shop, which specifies buying and selling beautiful furniture.
-Many of the items that you can find are large furniture pieces made of oak, kauri and rimu, but there are an eclectic collection of small items too.
+Located in Auckland, the Royal Oak Traders is a second-hand shop that specialises in buying and selling furniture.
+Many of the items that you can find are large furniture pieces made of oak, kauri and rimu – many of which you can find lined up outside the shop, jutting onto the footpath – but there is an eclectic collection of small items, too, overflowing in the shop.

 Where is Royal Oak Traders?